Iskandeur/CPTS/Risk Management (Cybersecurity).md

 - **Mitigate:** Implement controls and take actions (like patching, configuration changes, security awareness training) to reduce risks to an acceptable level.
 - **Protect:** Ensure the [[CIA Triad|Confidentiality, Integrity, and Availability]] of information systems and data.

+## Risk Management Process Steps

+Organizations typically follow a cyclical process:

+1.  **Identify Risks:** Determine potential threats the business faces (legal, environmental, market, regulatory, technical vulnerabilities, etc.).
+2.  **Analyze Risks:** Understand the likelihood and potential impact of each risk.
+Map risks to relevant business processes, policies, and procedures.
+3.  **Evaluate & Prioritize Risks:** Rank risks based on analysis.
+Decide on a treatment strategy (see below).
+4.  **Treat Risks (Deal with Risk):** Implement the chosen strategy.
+Interface with stakeholders to eliminate or contain risks through controls, process changes, etc.
+5.  **Monitor Risks:** Continuously track risks and the effectiveness of controls.
+Re-evaluate as situations change (e.g., new threats emerge, business processes change).

 ## [[CIA Triad]]

 - **[[Confidentiality]]:** Ensuring information is not disclosed to unauthorized individuals, entities, or processes.